WagnerGFX/UnityCorePackage/README.md

 ### Debugging > DrawArrow [^arrow]
 Allows to draw a simple arrow made of lines using Gizmo or Debug.
+- The arrowhead can be placed anywhere in the line, not just at the end.

 ### Debugging > ProfilerAPI
 Uses the **Unity Profiling Core API** package to create an easy way to track specific blocks of code in the Profiler.